J.B. Hunt Transport Services (NASDAQ:JBHT) Given New $193.00 Price Target at Cowen

 J.B.
-Hunt Transport Services (NASDAQ:JBHT – Get Rating) had its price target lifted by investment analysts at Cowen from $188.00 to $193.00 in a report released on Wednesday, Briefing.com reports.
-The firm currently has a “market perform” rating on the transportation company’s stock.
-Cowen’s price target would suggest a potential upside of 10.63% from the stock’s previous close.
+Hunt Transport Services (NASDAQ:JBHT – Get Rating) had its price target hoisted by Cowen from $188.00 to $193.00 in a research note issued to investors on Wednesday morning, The Fly reports.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Ensign Peak Advisors Inc raised its stake in shares of J.B.
-Hunt Transport Services by 172.6% in the 4th quarter.
-Ensign Peak Advisors Inc now owns 21,831 shares of the transportation company’s stock valued at $4,462,000 after acquiring an additional 13,824 shares in the last quarter.
-Robeco Institutional Asset Management B.V. grew its holdings in J.B.
-Hunt Transport Services by 1.6% during the fourth quarter.
-Robeco Institutional Asset Management B.V. now owns 112,972 shares of the transportation company’s stock valued at $23,093,000 after purchasing an additional 1,823 shares during the last quarter.
-CIBC Asset Management Inc raised its position in shares of J.B.
-Hunt Transport Services by 1.3% in the fourth quarter.
-CIBC Asset Management Inc now owns 25,160 shares of the transportation company’s stock valued at $5,143,000 after purchasing an additional 335 shares during the period.
-O Shaughnessy Asset Management LLC lifted its stake in shares of J.B.
-Hunt Transport Services by 30.2% in the fourth quarter.
-O Shaughnessy Asset Management LLC now owns 2,852 shares of the transportation company’s stock worth $583,000 after buying an additional 662 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA boosted its holdings in shares of J.B.
-Hunt Transport Services by 53.5% during the 4th quarter.
-BNP Paribas Arbitrage SA now owns 34,497 shares of the transportation company’s stock worth $7,051,000 after buying an additional 12,023 shares during the period.
-Institutional investors and hedge funds own 72.95% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in JBHT.
+Ardevora Asset Management LLP bought a new stake in J.B.
+Hunt Transport Services during the first quarter worth about $66,218,000.
+TD Asset Management Inc. lifted its stake in shares of J.B.
+Hunt Transport Services by 98.8% in the 4th quarter.
+TD Asset Management Inc. now owns 586,074 shares of the transportation company’s stock valued at $119,794,000 after acquiring an additional 291,299 shares during the last quarter.
+Allspring Global Investments Holdings LLC bought a new stake in shares of J.B.
+Hunt Transport Services in the 4th quarter valued at about $41,651,000.
+Lazard Asset Management LLC lifted its stake in shares of J.B.
+Hunt Transport Services by 2,067.3% in the 1st quarter.
+Lazard Asset Management LLC now owns 201,622 shares of the transportation company’s stock valued at $40,483,000 after acquiring an additional 192,319 shares during the last quarter.
+Finally, Qube Research & Technologies Ltd lifted its stake in shares of J.B.
+Hunt Transport Services by 1,477.0% in the 1st quarter.
+Qube Research & Technologies Ltd now owns 149,700 shares of the transportation company’s stock valued at $30,058,000 after acquiring an additional 140,207 shares during the last quarter.
+Institutional investors own 72.95% of the company’s stock.

 About J.B.
 Hunt Transport Services